AbhinavSharma1402/Research-Paper-Assistant/README.md

 5. Text is split into chunks
 6. Preview of processed chunks shown in the UI
 7. Vhinks converted into  embeddings
+8. Store vectors in FAISS

 ## 📌 Upcoming Steps

-* Step 4: Store vectors in FAISS
 * Step 5: Ask questions across papers (RAG)
 * Step 6: Deploy online